TimWSpence/cats-stm/docs/docs/index.md

 `libraryDependencies += "io.github.timwspence" %% "cats-stm" % "0.8.0"`

 You can find more details in the [docs](docs/) but usage looks something like the following.

-Here we transfer money transactionally from Tim to Steve once Tim has sufficient balance.
+Here is a contrived example of what this looks like in practice.
+We use the `check` combinator to retry transferring money from Tim and Steve until we have enough money in Tim's account:

 ```scala mdoc
 import cats.effect.{ExitCode, IO, IOApp}